|Nach Hause||Roll: botic | chl | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 In the second half of the 19th century many people would still have agreed that this goal of less alienation in one's life made perfect sense.
 The same people would probably have agreed a lot less on how to reach that low degree of alienation.
 Still, even a very reflective and strongly individualized person could find a party or group with mostly the same goals and a sufficient consensus on the methods and stratagems to get there.

 The first world war shook the basics for this considerably.
-We can judge this quite easily and precisely because we have so many records, not only in print, but als in the arts, of audio and film where the rise of violence, alienation and universal conflict in the so called first and second worlds (USA, CCCP, Germany, France, UK, Austria, United Netherlands, Italy, Spain, Poland, Japan etc. ....) is more than amply documented.
-Still, in Europe, the US and elsewhere new hopes where born and many people engaged for progress and the amelioration of life.
+We can judge this quite easily and precisely because we have so many records, not only in print, but als in the arts, of audio and film where the rise of violence, alienation and universal conflict in the so called first and second worlds (USA, Russia, Germany, France, the UK, Austria, the Netherlands, Italy, Spain, Poland, Japan etc.) is more than amply documented.
+Still, in Europe, the US and elsewhere new hopes where born and many people engaged in the struggle for progress and the amelioration of life.

 The so called second world war and its widely perceptible and unignorable climaxes, Auschwitz and Hiroshima, in a century that until then had verily not lacked in atrocities, jolted many people profoundly.
 Not least those who had liked to call themselves humanists, by which they seem to have wanted to say, they believed in man and woman, in mankind's inner forces and potentials more than they believed in a bad demiurg's world and a life that was in no way handable without strict guidance from the heavens.